Patterns of Nonlinear Opinion Formation on Networks: Opinion Dynamics Model

-The parameter $d_{i}>0$ is an agent's \textit{resistance} to becoming opinionated.
-In the absence of network interactions, agent $i$'s opinion will exponentially converge to the opinion state $x_{i} = b_{i}/d_i$ at a rate determined by $d_{i}$.
-The control parameter $u_{i}>0$ is the \textit{attention} of agent $i$ to social influence.
-Attention $u_i$ governs the strength of influence the saturated network interactions have on the opinion dynamics of agent $i$ relative to its resistance.
-When $u_i$ is above a critical threshold, the magnitude of the opinion state grows nonlinearly to a value much larger than $b_i/d_i$.
-Attention $u_i$ can be fixed, time-varying, or it can evolve according to state-dependent (closed-loop) dynamics.
-The \textit{input} or \textit{bias} $b_{i} \in \mathds{R}$ is an agent's predisposition towards one of the options, which can reflect an external signal or a property of the agent.
-When $b_{i} > 0$ ($<0$), agent $i$ is predisposed to favor option A (option B).
+The parameter $d>0$ is the \textit{damping coefficient}.
+In the absence of network interactions, agent $i$'s opinion $x_i$ will converge exponentially to $b_{i}/d$ at a rate determined by $d$.
+The control parameter $u_{i}>0$ is the \textit{attention} of agent $i$ to network interactions.
+Attention $u_i$ governs the influence of the saturated network interactions, relative to damping, on the opinion dynamics of agent $i$.
+When $u_i$ is above a critical threshold that grows with $d$, the magnitude of $x_i$ grows nonlinearly to a value much larger than $b_i/d$.
+Attention $u_i$ can be fixed, time-varying, or defined to evolve according to state-dependent (closed-loop) dynamics.
+The \textit{input} $b_{i} \in \mathds{R}$ is an external signal or internal bias that stimulates an agent in favor of option A (option B) when $b_{i} > 0$ ($<0$).
+For most of this paper we focus on the zero-input case: $b_i = 0$ for all $i$.
+We consider nonzero input in Section \ref{sec:sensitivity}.